GrantS2S/website/content/help/guides/products.md

 To update and or enrich existing products on your Stock2Shop console:

-1. Export (link to export) your products on Stock2Shop.
+1. [Export](#export-products) your products on Stock2Shop.
-2. Update this export with any enrichment information.
+2. Update this export with the enrichment information.
 3. Save as a CSV file
 4. From your Stock2Shop console, go to Products > Import.
 5. Select the source you will be importing against.

-Example import sheet attached [here](https://docs.google.com/spreadsheets/d/1ouYrwVcM--PuWzbQjCtiauB_FdGEGKSlWI9slJ18WAA/edit#gid=0 "Example product import template")

 ---

-## Export products
+## Export products {#export-products}
-You can export your products to a CSV file where you will be able to edit and or update.
+You can export your products to a CSV file where you will be able to work with the data outside of Stock2Shop.

 1. From your Stock2Shop console, go to Products > Export.
 2. Select the fields you wish to export.